richardjdare/bb2-mode/README.md

 # bb2-mode
 An Emacs major mode for Blitz Basic II (a basic compiler for the Amiga)

-bb2-mode provides syntax highlighting and eldoc-based online help for ascii Blitz Basic II source code.
+bb2-mode provides syntax highlighting and eldoc-based online help for both ascii and tokenized Blitz Basic II source code.
 It should recognise all keywords from Blitz Basic 2.1.
 It will also correctly capitalize keywords as you type them like in the original Blitz II editor.

 Keywords were extracted from Blitz using Stripper (1997) by D!ck/Carnage (from http://www.blitz-2000.co.uk/)